Sdaswani/giphysearch/README.md

 Building is as simple as pressing the play button in Xcode.
 You can run the project's tests by choosing 'Product -> Test' (though note that sometimes the UI tests fail for no good reason).

-Note that so far the app has only been tested on the Xcode simulator.
+Note that so far the app has only been tested on the Xcode simulator, and it displays funkiness in non-iPhone6 formats.

 The owner of this project appreciates the following: